Home Bureaucracy Action (Disciplinary) CCPA imposes fine of ₹3 lakh on Sriram’s IAS for misleading claims

 On the number of successful candidates, Sriram's IAS response included details of 171 successful candidates against its claim of 200-plus selections in UPSC CSE 2022, the CCPA said.
 The majority of candidates shown as successful had already cleared preliminary and mains examination with “no contribution” from Sriram's IAS, the CCPA's probe found.

-Of these 171 candidates, 102 were from free interview guidance programme, 55 were from free test series, nine were from general studies classroom course and five candidates were from different states under MoUs signed with state governments and the Institute to provide free coaching.
+Of these 171 candidates, 102 were from free interview guidance programme, 55 were from free test series, nine were from general studies classroom course and five candidates were from different states under MoUs signed with governments and the Institute to provide free coaching.
 “This fact was not disclosed in their advertisement, thereby deceiving consumers,” the CCPA's ruling stated.

 “Sriram's IAS advertised various types of courses but the information with respect to the course opted by the advertised successful candidates in abovementioned UPSC Civil Service exams results was deliberately concealed in the advertisement,” the CCPA ruled.